MLLearner-glitch/AI-Full-Stack-Developer-journey/README.md

 ---
 ## Support
-If this repository helps you in your learning journey,**please give it a Star**
+If this repository helps you in your learning journey,**please give it a Star** it motivates me a lot!

 ---
 ## Connect With Me